|

 and positive role models the young women can relate to.
 Because of the

-integrated in-depth information and personal attention, women feel
+integrated in-depth information and personal attention, women felt

 strengthened and empowered to start asking questions and assuming the